Sign in to the app from any device through Blockstack

 There are 8000 homeless individuals just in San Francisco, the second highest homeless density in the United States.
 A growing number of them are youth: One in ten young people in America experience some form of homelessness in the course of a year.
 Most have a mobile phone, typically being their primary computer device.

 It is an anomaly to find a homeless person who has all their identity documents.
 To get them properly connected to homeless services, they need their birth certificates, social security cards, health insurance records, and other documents.
 Many homeless people don’t have those documents.

-Implementation with MongoDB Stitch and Atlas
+Implementation with Blockstack and Lightning

 The application applies mobile-first Material Design but is responsive to also provide a decent experience on any size computer display.